 Multicultural Student Resources

-Career Services is experienced in supporting SXU students and alumni from various multicultural backgrounds with career counseling, employment document development,assistance with graduate school preparation career exploration and job and internship search.
+The Center for SUCCESS is experienced in supporting SXU students and alumni from various multicultural backgrounds with career counseling, employment document development,assistance with graduate school preparation career exploration and job and internship search.
 Here are just some of the ways we can support you: